AdevintaSpain/Protein/README.md

 This scientific definition defines quite good the objective of this Plugin in an abstract way.
-For many time at Schibsted Spain we struggled with the idea of making a good and maintainable architecture for Android.
+For many time at Adevinta Spain we struggled with the idea of making a good and maintainable architecture for Android.
 It's been some time until we got one that fits with our needs but we still have a lot of errors and issues that human beings do every time we make manual work.
 That's were we came to the idea of automatization and make new components with all we need.

 Protein is our approach to work better, be more productive and reliable.

-*<b>NOTE:</b> Protein is based on the library [Retroswagger](https://github.com/SchibstedSpain/Retroswagger) that is the core for the kotlin builder that parses swagger json and generates the kotlin code.*
+*<b>NOTE:</b> Protein is based on the library [Retroswagger](https://github.com/AdevintaSpain/Retroswagger) that is the core for the kotlin builder that parses swagger json and generates the kotlin code.*

 ### Features